carlvilla/Multi-CTBNCs/README.md

 * **syntheticLL** - Compares the performance of CTBNCs and a Multi-CTBNC when learnt with the log-likelihood score penalised with BIC.

-The datasets used for the experiments of article [[2]](#2) can be downloaded from [link](https://drive.upm.es/s/ajygY8utGvN1KkK).
+The datasets used for the experiments of article [[3]](#3) can be downloaded from [link](https://drive.upm.es/s/ajygY8utGvN1KkK).
 The following Gradle tasks perform the experiments of this article if the *dataset* folder is placed in the root directory of this project:

+* **britishHouseholdPanelSurvey** - Experiments to evaluate the performance of the structure learning algorithms on a real-world dataset (see [[4]](#4)).
 * **highDimensionality** - Experiments to evaluate the difference in learning time of the algorithms when the dimensionality of the datasets increases significantly.
 * **increaseFeatureStates10Duration** - Experiments to evaluate the influence of the cardinality of feature variables on the performance of algorithms when sequences have a duration of 10 time units.
 * **increaseFeatureStates20Duration** - Experiments to evaluate the influence of the cardinality of feature variables on the performance of algorithms when sequences have a duration of 20 time units.
-* **increaseVariablesStates** - Experiments to compare the performance of the algorithms when varying the number of states of class and feature variables.
-* **mainExperiments** - Comprehensive experiments over randomly generated datasets using a different number of class and feature variables, cardinalities and density of the structures
+* **mainExperiments** - Comprehensive experiments over randomly generated datasets using a different number of class and feature variables, cardinalities and density of the structures.
+* **noisyData** - Experiments to evaluate the influence of noise on the performance of the structure learning algorithms.
-* **runAllExperimentsVillaBlancoEtAl2022** - Runs all the experiments from [[2]](#2).
+* **runAllSyntheticExperimentsVillaBlancoEtAl2022** - Runs all the experiments from [[3]](#3).

 The tasks can be executed with the following command: